-This page is intended to help students with creative writing.
+Students, here is some help for your creative writing.
 Perhaps, all of a sudden, you have to write a story.
-The blank page remains blank!
-In your panic, do not resort to over-graphic descriptions of blood, horrendous ways of dying or sexual encounters!
+Does the blank page remain blank?
+In your panic, do not resort to over-graphic descriptions of blood, horrendous ways of dying or sexual encounters.

-The first person narrator (‘I’ ‘me’ etc) gives the reader the chance to see inside your persona’s mind as the narrative develops.
-It also draws a convenient veil over what the narrator does not know.
-This can be very useful in a variety of ways: for instance, you can withhold another character’s dislike of your narrator or increase tension by present him/her not understanding what is going on.
+The first person narrator (‘I’ ‘me’ etc) gives the reader the chance to see inside your or your persona’s mind as the narrative develops.
+It also draws a veil over what the narrator does not know.
+This can be very useful in a variety of ways: for instance, you can withhold another character’s dislike of your narrator or increase tension by the narrator not understanding what is going on.

 The second person narrator (‘you’, ‘your’ etc) can be an effective, although difficult method of writing, which brings your reader to experience the events directly.
 Consider the effect of this:

 You scan the arid wilderness for wisps of rising dust.